-Your music experience stretches to the 60′s, correct?
+Your music experience stretches to the 60s, correct?

-Yes, I started to play guitar at the age of 12, and was playing out in nightclubs by 15.
-I fell in love with Chicago Blues in particular, and was lucky enough to get to play back-up for some of my idols like John Lee Hooker and Big Mama Thornton.
+Yes, I started to play guitar at the age of twelve, and was playing out in nightclubs by fifteen.
+I fell in love with Chicago blues in particular, and was lucky enough to get to play back-up for some of my idols like John Lee Hooker and Big Mama Thornton.
 I played with Muddy Waters a bit too, though not in his band specifically.
 For a time, I was living with his piano player, Otis Spann, who played on all of the Muddy Waters stuff that came out of Chess Records.
 So I was immersed in that scene very quickly and loved it.

 What did you learn in terms of music production and live show performance from touring with such big blues artists?

 As far as workflow goes, I have a story I can tell: In 1969, I was still in high school, and had just started to play with Otis Spann.
 I had hitch-hiked down to New York City, and saw that he was playing at a famous place called Cafe Au Go Go, long since gone.
 It was an amazing slice of time, because everyone I idolized from Chicago was in New York, like Howling Wolf and Big Mama Thornton.
 During that time, I met this woman called Victoria Spivey, who called herself the Queen Of The Blues.
-She had been a star from the age of 18, and she was 60 when we met.
-She had a record label of her own, and put together a bunch of people to do a record, which consisted of myself, Otis Spann, Luther “Snake Boy” Johnson, and SP Leary, who was a phenomenal drummer who played with the likes of Howling Wolf and Muddy Waters.
+She had been a star from the age of eighteen, and she was 60 when we met.
+She had a record label of her own, and put together a bunch of people to do a record, which consisted of myself, Otis Spann, Luther “Snake Boy” Johnson, and S.P.
+Leary, who was a phenomenal drummer that played with the likes of Howling Wolf and Muddy Waters.
 She took us into a place called Nola Penthouse Studios, which was on top of a skyscraper in mid-town Manhattan.
 I didn’t know it at the time, but it was a famous studio that many iconic jazz records had been made at.
-The most advanced technology that they had at the time was a 3-track tape machine, but Victoria didn’t have the budget for neither that nor the 2-track machine.
-So we went straight to mono, and recorded the album in 4 hours.
+The most advanced technology that they had at the time was a three-track tape machine, but Victoria didn’t have the budget for neither that nor the two-track machine.
+So we went straight to mono, and recorded the album in four hours.
 I was on guitar with Luther Johnson.
 Half-way through the recording, Victoria tripped over Luther’s guitar cord and broke it (it was a pretty flimsy cord).
-As a result, I was the only guitar player for the 2nd half of the album.
+As a result, I was the only guitar player for the second half of the album.
 So to answer your question about workflow, you can imagine how it was.

 What I learned from working with her was that she had a whole different interface to music than I did.
 My history as a blues player was about going for the moment, but Norah liked to pull back and be introspective.
 She didn’t want things to be heavy-handed in any way.
 So it was a big learning experience for me.

 I think something like that should be infused by things from the past, but being in the present also matters.
 I’m recording a friend of mine who is a phenomenal musician called Jeff Turmes.
 He’s very old-school.
 Sometimes when he sits with me to mix, we’ll pull up a track, and he’ll say, “We don’t need to do anything to that “.
 I get that, and it’s fine.
-For other things, I’ll say, “Why don’t we do this?” to which he’ll usually say “Ah, that’s cool “.
+For other things, I’ll say, “Why don’t we do this?“, to which he’ll usually say “Ah, that’s cool “.
 So a lot of it is a dance, because you’re never mixing in a vacuum.
 So you have to honor what the artist is about, and nudge him a bit if you have to push the mix in order make it better.

 I think there’s a value in creating a certain space around your music.
 It doesn’t even have to be a real hall or room.
 Just to have music that thrives on the space between the notes is valuable.

-When you have people playing acoustic instruments, capturing the right vibe has a lot to do with the performance For example, knowing how to tune a drum-set is huge.
+When you have people playing acoustic instruments, capturing the right vibe has a lot to do with the performance.
+For example, knowing how to tune a drum-set is huge.
 It’s more critical than microphone placement, in my opinion.
 Stick one mic in front of a well-tuned drum-kit, and you have something that’s potentially very powerful.
 As far as the mix goes, you can have a idea of where things should go, and try your best to bring that to reality.